 - Give credit and include a thoughtful description.

 If you Pin from the source and give credit, other Pinterest users see where the original pin is from by clicking on the full-size image of the pin.
 This is especially helpful for products for sale.
 After all, what good is it to know a great product exists if you don’t know where you can buy it?
-Follow these Best Practices to get the most out of Pinterest.
+Follow these Best Practices to learn how to use Pinterest and get the most out of it.

 1.1 Quick guide: basics